Lilium-DApp/auction/README.md

 $ docker compose --env-file ./env.testnet -f ./deploy-testnet.yml down -v
 ```

+## 🚀 Running a validator node:

-#### **Step 4:** Subsequently, a corresponding Cartesi Validator Node must also be instantiated to interact with the deployed smart contract on the target network and handle the back-end logic of the DApp.
+Subsequently, a corresponding Cartesi Validator Node must also be instantiated to interact with the deployed smart contract on the target network and handle the back-end logic of the DApp.
 The node can be started by running a docker compose as follows 🖥️:

 ```shell
 $ docker compose --env-file ./env.testnet -f ./docker-compose-testnet.yml -f ./docker-compose.override.yml up